OmkarKate95/TSF-Business-Analytics-and-Data-Science-/README.md

 # TSF-Business-Analytics-and-Data-Science Internship

+Task 3 :- Exploratory Data Analysis - Retail
+1. Find out the work areas where you can work to make more profit
+2. What all business problems you can drive by the data?

-Task :- Global Terrorism Data Analysis
+Task 4 :- Global Terrorism Data Analysis

 1. Exploratory Data Analysis on Dataset
 2. Find out the hot zone of Terrorism